box/developer.box.com/content/guides/api-calls/types-and-formats.md

 # Types & Formats

+Th efollowing sections explain some basic concepts about the types and formats that can be encountered within the Box APIs.

-## JSON Request Bodies
+## JSON Requests

-The Box APIs use JSON for requests bodies.
+The Box APIs use JSON in the requests bodies.
 There are a few notable exceptions to this rule:

 - The [`POST /oauth2/token`][post-oauth2-token] is used to request access tokens